awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

 |+-----------------------------------+------------------+|
 ```

-## Create a Security Group and Key Pair for the EC2 Instance<a name="tutorial-configure-security"></a>
+## Step 3: Create a Security Group and Key Pair for the Amazon EC2 Instance<a name="tutorial-configure-security"></a>

-Your next step is to set up the prerequisites for launching an Amazon EC2 instance that can be accessed with a terminal emulator connected using the [Secure Shell \(SSH\)](https://www.ssh.com/ssh/) protocol\.
+In this step, you set up the prerequisites for launching an Amazon EC2 instance that can be accessed with a terminal emulator connected using the [Secure Shell \(SSH\)](https://www.ssh.com/ssh/) protocol\.
 For more information about Amazon EC2 and its features, see the *[Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/)*\.

 Amazon EC2 requires the following prerequisites to communicate with an EC2 instance:
-+ **[Security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)** – a security group determines what network traffic is allowed to enter and leave your instance\.
-You can think of it as a virtual firewall\.
++ **[Security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)** – Determines what network traffic is allowed to enter and leave your instance\.
+You can think of a security group as a virtual firewall around the instances that are attached to the group\.
 A security group contains rules that control inbound and outbound network traffic\.
 + **[Key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)** – Public–key cryptography uses a public key to encrypt a piece of data, such as a password, then the recipient uses the private key to decrypt the data\.
 Amazon EC2 uses the specified key pair to encrypt the credentials used to access the instance\.

 **To create a security group and key pair**

-1. First, create a new security group for the VPC in which you'll launch the instance\.
-If you are using the default VPC for the region, you can omit the `--vpc-id` parameter; otherwise, specify the ID of the VPC in which you'll launch your instance\.
+1. Create a security group for the VPC in which you'll launch the instance\.
+If you're using the default VPC for your account, you can omit the `--vpc-id` parameter; otherwise, specify the ID of the VPC in which you'll launch your instance\.
 The output shows the identifier of your new security group\.

    ```
    $ aws ec2 create-security-group --group-name devenv-sg --vpc-id vpc-xxxxxxxx --description "Security group for development environment"